Firefox Now Lets You Add Custom Images to New Tab Page

-You're reading Want to Tweak Advanced Settings in GNOME?
-Try Refine, a blog post from OMG!
+You're reading Firefox Now Lets You Add Custom Images to New Tab Page, a blog post from OMG!
 Ubuntu.
 Do not reproduce elsewhere without permission.

 Joey Sneddon